laimeiyip/da3018Project/report.md

 Aside from optimising time complexity, I also try my best to be thrifty with memory, for example, by keeping variables local instead of global as much as possible.
 But for a data set as large as 2GB, the Java programme runs into memory problems both at the hash map construction process and component traversal.
 These problems are resolved when I increase the heap size to 7GB and stack to 1GB.
 I recognise that this may be a problem for users with older computers that may not have such memory capacities.

-# Describe in your report the characteristics of the algorithms you have considered, why you choose them, their potential limitations, and experiences using them.
-# For example time/space complexity and applicability of an algorithm, on a real-life dataset.

 ### Results